 Flattening Negative Gain Slope with MMIC Fixed Equalizers

 Most general purpose MMIC amplifiers operate over wide bandwidths, covering multiple application bands.
-However, such amplifiers often exhibit a gain response that decreases with frequency.
+Such amplifiers often exhibit a gain response that decreases with frequency.
 This is especially true for wideband amplifiers with high gain.
 Negative gain slope can be a major limitation for broadband applications which require consistent gain performance across wide frequency ranges.
-Undesirable slope in the gain vs. frequency response may be exacerbated by cascading such amplifiers in series, a common technique to increase overall gain.
+Undesirable slope in the gain vs. frequency response may be exacerbated by cascading such amplifiers in series, which is a common technique to increase overall gain.

 One way to get around the problem is to use different amplifiers for different frequency bands with specific gain values in narrow bandwidths.
-However, this approach adds cost and component count to a design, and occupies more space on the user’s PCB layout.
-These factors can make this piecewise approach impractical, and it is usually preferable to use one device with flat gain over a wide frequency band.
+However, limitations on cost, component count, and board space all make this piecewise approach impractical, and it is usually preferable to use one device with flat gain over a wide bandwidth.
 This is where equalizers come in.
-Adding an equalizer at the output of a wideband amplifier creates a gain-flattening effect by combining the gain response of the amplifier with the insertion loss response of the equalizer.
-The tradeoff is that some gain will be sacrificed for flatness over a wider usable bandwidth.
+Cascading an equalizer with a wideband amplifier cancels the amplifier gain variation to create a gain-flattening response.
+One tradeoff is that some gain will be sacrificed for flatness over a wider usable bandwidth.
+Additionally, adding the equalizer at the amplifier input will sacrifice some noise figure performance, while adding it at the output will sacrifice some output power, and the user must determine which parameter is a higher priority for overall system performance.

-There are four basic types of equalizers available, each of which may be appropriate depending on the specific application and the amplifier being used:
+There are four basic types of equalizers available, each of which may be appropriate depending on the specific application and the selected amplifier:

-- Positive Slope Equalizers (Figure 1) exhibit an insertion loss response with a positive slope vs. frequency.
+- Positive slope equalizers (Figure 2) exhibit an insertion loss response with a positive slope vs. frequency.
 This type of equalizer is used to equalize amplifiers or systems with positive gain slope.

-- Negative Slope Equalizers (Figure 2) exhibit an insertion loss response that decreases with frequency.
-This type of equalizer is used to equalize amplifiers or systems with negative gain slope, as in the example below.
+- Negative slope equalizers (Figure 3) exhibit an insertion loss response that decreases with frequency.
+This type of equalizer is used to equalize amplifiers or systems with negative gain slope, as shown in the example below.

-- Positive Parabolic Equalizers (Figure 3) have an insertion loss response that increases in a parabolic shape as frequency increases.
+- Positive parabolic equalizers (Figure 4) have an insertion loss response that increases in a parabolic shape as frequency increases.
 These are used to equalize gain variation in systems that have high gain at the band edges and low gain near the center frequency.

-- Negative Parabolic Equalizers (Figure 4) exhibit insertion loss that decreases in a parabolic shape as frequency increases, and are used to equalize gain variation in systems that have low gain at the band edges but high gain at mid-band.
+- Negative parabolic equalizers (Figure 5) exhibit insertion loss that decreases in a parabolic shape as frequency increases, and are used to equalize gain variation in systems that have low gain at the band edges but high gain at mid-band.

 The PHA-1+ amplifier boasts an operating frequency range from 0.5 to 6 GHz, but its gain varies from 16.5 dB at 100 MHz to 10 dB at 6 GHz.
 The EQY-6-63+ equalizer model has an insertion loss varying from 7 dB at 100 MHz to 0.5 dB at 6 GHz, which makes it an excellent companion for the negative gain slope of the amplifier.
 We expect the combined response to equalize the gain of the PHA-1+ to a flat value of around 9.5 to 10 dB.

-The test setup shown in Figure 7 was used to test the combined response of the amplifier and equalizer together.
+The test setup shown in Figure 8 was used to test the combined response of the amplifier and equalizer together.
 Evaluation boards for each unit were cascaded in series with the equalizer at the amplifier output and connected to a vector network analyzer.
-Gain and Return Loss were swept over frequency.
-To counter any variation in testing, 5 units of PHA-1+ and 3 units of EQY-6-63+ were taken into account.
-The eval boards for the amplifier and equalizer are shown in Figures 8a and 8b and are available from stock for customers’ testing needs.
+Gain and return loss were swept over frequency.
+To counter any variation in testing.
+Five units of PHA-1+ and three units of EQY-6-63+ were taken into account.
+The evaluation boards for the amplifier and equalizer are shown in Figures 9a and 9b and are available from stock for customers’ testing needs.